wso2/docs-updates/en/docs/updates/faq.md

          Password - 123$abc
          Should be entered as 123\$abc

-### Configurations I should do when I have a proxy server/firewall running?
+### Should I change configurations when a proxy server/firewall is running?

 Yes.
 WSO2 updates are received by connecting to the `https://api.updates.wso2.com, https://cdn.updates.wso2.com, https://product-dist.wso2.com and https://wso2.com`.
 If your system connects to